8 min read

 The drive to Neurovia took forty-seven minutes.
 Julian counted them.

-The road wound through hills draped in morning mist, like the world look hadn't fully committed to existing yet.
-His mother sat with her hands folded in her lap, her gaze fixed on the winding asphalt ahead, etching this time in her memories.
-His father drove with both hands on the wheel, knuckles pale, saying nothing; a look of anxiety that could be read as worry for his son or for the car breaking down on the way.
+The road wound through hills draped in morning mist, as though the world hadn't committed to existing yet.
+His mother sat with her hands folded in her lap, fixing her gaze on the winding asphalt ahead, etching the drive into memory.
+His father drove with both hands on the wheel, saying nothing.
+Julian couldn't tell whether his silence masked worry for his son or for the car breaking down on the way.

 The campus emerged as they crested a hill.
-Then it was simply there, as if it had always been: glass ribbons folding into white composite, terraces opening to sky, buildings arranged confidently where fences, gates or guards were unnecessary.
+Then it was simply there, as if it had always been.
+Glass ribbons folded into white composite, terraces opened to sky, buildings arranged where fences, gates, or guards had no place.
 The architecture didn't forbid entry.
 It simply made the idea of trespass feel beside the point.

-The entrance doors hissed open as Julian approached, and his AR feed responded instantly; sharpening, layering, filling in with annotations so precise and clean they felt almost aggressive after years of navigating the city's patchy overlays.
+The entrance doors hissed open as Julian approached, and his AR feed responded instantly.
+Sharpening, layering, filling in with annotations so precise and clean they felt aggressive after years of navigating the city's patchy overlays.
 Lines measured in microns.
 Typography so crisp the letterforms seemed to breathe.

-Inside, clusters of students gathered in the atrium, voices hovering just above whispers, sentences trailing off mid-thought whenever someone new approached, eyes darting to scan unfamiliar faces before resuming.
+Inside, clusters of students gathered in the atrium, voices hovering just above whispers, sentences trailing off mid-thought whenever someone new approached.
+Eyes darted to scan unfamiliar faces before resuming.
 A few laughed too loudly, bright and brittle.
 Others held folders against their chests with both hands, nails biting into palms.
 Every one of them wore a holographic tag flickering at shoulder height:

 NEUROVIA INSTITUTE — Cohort 2.